 - Five light modes – High, Medium and Low intensity beam, Tactical Strobe and SOS mode for signalling.

 - High durability aircraft aluminum body with water resistance and engineered tail switch for tactical use.

 - Rechargeable with dual battery charger included and batteries are rechargeable up to 500 times.

 |Dimensions:||1.1 x 1.5 x 6.25 inches|

 The first thing that strikes you about the Pro ZX-1 is the incredibly high level of light output thrown out by the LED housed within.

-In the field, this means that you’ll have zero problems flooding a room with light on a wide beam setting or picking out objects from a far with a focussed beam – both of these doable are thanks to the Pro ZX-1’s adjustable zoom lens.
+In the field, this means that you’ll have zero problems flooding a room with light on a wide beam setting or picking out objects from afar with a focused beam – both of these are doable thanks to the Pro ZX-1’s adjustable zoom lens.